-Dr. Kahn's Magnificent ANATOMICAL MUSEUM, top of the Haymarket (acknowledged by the whole of the press to be the most useful and instructive of any in existence) is open daily for Gentlemen only, from 12 to 5, and from 7 till 10.
+Dr. Kahn's Magnificent ANATOMICAL MUSEUM, top of the Haymarket (acknowledged by the whole of the press to be the most useful and instructive of any in existence) be the most useful and instructive of any in existence) is open daily for Gentlemen only, from 12 to 5, and from 7 till 10.
 Admission, One Shilling.
 Descriptive handbooks gratis.
-Dr. Kahn's Popular Leotures on the "Philosophy of Marriage," daily at 3 and 8 o'clock precisely.
-Syllabus-Happy and Unhappy Unions, and their Causes-Youthful Vices and Indiscretions, and their Causes-Youthful Vices and Indiscretions, and their Cure-the Physiology of Reproduction-Self-inflicted miseries-Sterility and its Causes-How to secure Moral and Physical Happliness.
+Dr. Kahn's Popular Leatures on the "Philosophy of Marriage," daily at 3 and 8 o'clock precisely.
+Syllabus-Happy and Unhappy Unions, and their Causes-Youthful Vices and Indiscretions, and their Results-Disqualifications for Marriage, and their Cure-the Physiology of Reproduction-Self-inflicted miseries-Sterility and its Causes-How to secure Moral and Physical Happiness.

-piness.
 N.B.
-Dr. Kahn's Treatise on the above subjects, entitled "The Philosophy of Marriage," sent post-free. on receipt of 12 stamps, direct from the author, 17, Harley-street, Cavendish-square, W.
+Dr. Kahn's Treatise on the above subjects, entitled "The Philosophy of Marriage," sent postfree, on receipt of 12 stamps, direct from the author, 17, Harley-street, Cavendish-square, W.